jhriv/vagrant-as-infrastructure/README.md

 ## Overrides

-The Makefile will accept command line arguments, or read from simarly named environmental variables:
+The Makefile will accept command line arguments, or read from similarly named environmental variables:

 * `ETC_HOSTS` etc-hosts playbook